bigbowl-wtw/TampermonkeyRequests/README.md

 According to the behavior of [`GM_xmlHttpRequest`](https://www.tampermonkey.net/documentation.php?locale=en#api:GM_xmlhttpRequest), the priority is `headers.cookie` `>` `cookie`, and this library follows the same behavior.

 ## Using `Session`
+`Session` is currently not fully implemented, please use it with caution.

+For the current implementation, it is recommended to use different `Session` instances for requests to different domains.
+Avoid using an instance from domain A to make requests to domain B, as this may result in errors such as sending incorrect headers and cookies.

 Similar to requests, `Session` is used to maintain custom cookies across requests.
 However, cookies set in the server response via the `Set-Cookie` header will be managed by the browser, and `Session` will not handle them.
 It will mark and delete them, and if the same named cookie is passed again in future requests, `Session` will ignore them.

+`Session.cookie` and `Session.headers.cookie` mimic the behavior of the corresponding interfaces in requests.
+You can assign them values using an object or update them using `.update`.

 ```typescript
 let session = new requests.Session();